List of Emmerdale characters introduced in 2000: Faith Dingle

-Faith Dingle is the ex-wife of Shadrach Dingle (Andy Devine).
-She appeared in 2000 and 2004 played by Gillian Jephcott.
-In March 2016, it was announced that she would be returning, and she made her return on 6 February 2017, this time played by Sally Dexter.
+Faith Dingle made her first appearance on 30 November 2000.
+The character was originally played by Gillian Jephcott.
+Faith was introduced as the former wife of Shadrach Dingle (Andy Devine), and mother of Cain Dingle (Jeff Hordley) and Chas Dingle (Lucy Pargeter).
+Jephcott reprised the role in 2004.
+In March 2016, it was announced that the character would be returning, and she made her return on 6 February 2017, this time played by Sally Dexter.
 However, upon this return, she was credited for her first couple of episodes as Woman in Barn, since her identity was kept a secret.
 On 7 October 2019, it was announced that Dexter would be leaving the soap.
 Her final scenes aired in the episode broadcast on 25 October 2019; however, in 2021, it was announced that Dexter would be reprising her role as Faith and she returned in the episode broadcast on 25 February 2021.
-In 2022, it was announced that Faith would face terminal cancer that would lead to her eventual death.
-Faith's death scenes aired on 13 October 2022, when she died peacefully in Cain's arms.
-The character last appeared on screen on 28 October 2022 during her funeral.

-Faith is the mother of Cain Dingle (Jeff Hordley) and Chas Dingle (Lucy Pargeter), grandmother of Aaron Livesy (Danny Miller), Kyle Winchester (Huey Quinn) and Debbie Dingle (Charley Webb) and great-grandmother of Sarah Sugden (Katie Hill) and Jack Sugden (Seth Ball).
+Faith is the mother of Cain and Chas Dingle, grandmother of Aaron Dingle (Danny Miller), Kyle Winchester (Huey Quinn) and Debbie Dingle (Charley Webb) and great-grandmother of Sarah Sugden (Katie Hill) and Jack Sugden (Seth Ball).
 In her backstory, she had an affair with Shadrach's brother, Zak Dingle (Steve Halliwell), who is Cain's father.
 First appearing in 2000, Faith returns to Emmerdale in October 2004 for celebrations to mark Zak and his family's 10th anniversary in the village.
 She tries to get to know Debbie, but Cain does not let her.